solrcloudpy/solrcloudpy/docs/searching.rst

 Normal search
 ---------------

 Most common search parameters are supported and can be chained.
 Method names correspond to the parameters one passes to Solr.
-For common search parameters, they can be found here: https://cwiki.apache.org/confluence/display/solr/Common+Query+Parameters
+Common search parameters can be found here: https://cwiki.apache.org/confluence/display/solr/Common+Query+Parameters

 Example: